 Where To Find Clothing Manufacturers For Startups

-Before you can even decide if a manufacturer is right for you, first you need to find them.
+Let's talk about how to find manufactures first.
+Because, before you can even decide if an apparel manufacturer is right for you, you need to know how to find them.
 I see a lot of young brands struggle with this.
 And, when they finally find someone that will work with them they jump right in, without ever asking themselves - is this the right partnership for my brand?

-So, to be able to be picky, and not just settle you need a nice big list of prospects.
+So, to be able to be picky, and not just settle for whatever apparel manufacturer that will agree to work with you, you need a nice big list of prospects.

 Go to events and make some friends with other startup brands.
 This method takes time.
-Brands are not just going to open right up to you and hand over all the hard work they did to build their supply chains.
+Because, established brands are not just going to open right up to you and hand over all the hard work they did to build their supply chains.

 The key here is to share.
 Give others information that you have.
-And, when you do that, they will be more likely to share with you what it is they are doing.
+And, when you do that, they will be more likely to open up and share with you the apparel manufacturers that they are working with.

 The other day I got an email from a brand asking me for my ethical supply chain list.
 I let them know, that list was only for my students and clients, and not for free.